Career Guide

 Maryland Game Warden FAQ

 How much does a game warden make in Maryland?
 The BLS does not separately report Maryland wage data.
-Verify current pay with the Maryland Department of Natural Resources, and see our salary by state page for states with reported data.
+Verify current pay with the Maryland Department of Natural Resources, Natural Resources Police, and see our salary by state page for states with reported data.

 What are the requirements to be a game warden in Maryland?
 Minimum age 20, High school diploma + bachelor's preferred, U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the Maryland Department of Natural Resources, Natural Resources Police for official current standards.

 How long does it take to become a game warden in Maryland?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Expect about 12 to 24 months end-to-end — hiring and testing (3–6 months), the academy (approximately 22-36 weeks), then field training (3–6 months).
+Timelines shift with academy class scheduling.

 Which agency hires game wardens in Maryland?
 The Maryland Department of Natural Resources, Natural Resources Police.
 Visit https://dnr.maryland.gov/nrp for current openings.